dmoore247/sql-transpiler/README.md

 # sql-transpiler
-SQLGlot based transpiler control and evaulation framework.
+[SQLGlot](https://github.com/tobymao/sqlglot) based transpiler control and evaulation framework.
+This tool is useful in looking at an entire migration project and where sqlglot optimizations are required.
-The config defaults to source = tsql, target = databricks
+The config defaults to source = tsql, target = databricks The control.py program stores the per statement parsing results into a delta table.
+The sqlglot evaluate notebook helps you summarize the results and debug individual transpilation issues.

 ## Setup